mshocket/anopheles-rate-summation-release/README.md

 To run the demo, open the file `R-scripts/AnalysisDemo.R` in R Studio or your R environment of choice and run the script.

-You will need to set your working directory to the top-level anopheles-rate-summation directory.
+You will need to set your working directory to the top-level anopheles-rate-summation-release directory.

 ## 4. Instructions for Use